Battle of Ōshū: Background

-The Northern Fujiwara clan had ruled the Mutsu and Dewa Province since 1087 for over a century in 1189.
+In 1189 the Northern Fujiwara clan had ruled the Mutsu and Dewa Provinces for just over a century, since 1087.
 The Northern Fujiwara was founded by Fujiwara no Kiyohira, along with Minamoto no Yoshiie, who became independent and established themselves in Hiraizumi (in present-day Iwate Prefecture).
 Along with Kiyohira, the next two generations of Fujiwara no Motohira and Hidehira saw the zenith of Northern Fujiwara's power in the Tōhoku region.
 They introduced the Kyoto culture into the area and built many temples, such as the Chūson-ji founded in 1095.

 During the Genpei War (1180-1185), fought between the Minamoto clan and the Taira clan, the Northern Fujiwara remained neutral.
 When the Genpei War was over in 1185 with the victory of the Minamoto clan and the destruction of the Taira clan, the Northern Fujiwara had remained neutral until the end and had not participated in the war.

 The Battle of Ōshū was caused by a conflict over the extradition of Minamoto no Yoshitsune, who had fled to Hiraizumi.
 Hidehira had remained neutral during the Genpei War, but when Yoshitsune took refuge in Hiraizumi, he decided to protect him.
 This severed relations between the Northern Fujiwara and Minamoto no Yoritomo and led to the collision of the two powers.

 Hidehira, who had protected Yoshitsune, soon died and his son Fujiwara no Yasuhira succeeded his father as the 4th head of the Northern Fujiwara clan.
 Yasuhira failed to resist Minamoto no Yoritomo's pressure, and had Yoshitsune assassinated during the Battle of Koromo River on June 15, 1189.
 Yoshitsune's severed head was delivered by Fujiwara no Takahira to Kamakura for Yoritomo to see and arrived on July 7.
 The head was inspected by Wada Yoshimori and Kajiwara Kagetoki.
 On July 22, a court order to halt combat from Emperor Go-Shirakawa arrived in Kamakura.
 However, Yoritomo was already set about attacking Hiraizumi and this had no effect to fix the damaged relations.